 * Figure 1A, B: the long dashes make it really hard to read the figures?
 Maybe dots?
 Or dash-dots?

 * Figure 1D: Given that VOT is on the X axis of the top panels, would these work better transposed with VOT on the X axis?
 One less mental rotation for the reader.

+We understand the reviewer’s suggestion as the current plot could disrupt readers by forcing them to reorientate to the y-axis but given that throughout the paper PSEs are plotted on the y-axis we felt we should at least stay consistent throughout.
+Thank you for pointing this out.

 * Line 94: "both error-driven theories (Harmon et al., 2019; Olejarczuk et al., 2018; Sohoglu & Davis, 2016) and theories of ideal information integration (Kleinschmidt, 2020b; Kleinschmidt & Jaeger, 2015) predict that adaptation initially proceeds quickly and then slows down as the listener approaches the correct mapping from the acoustic signal to phonetic categories (prediction 4 - diminishing returns)."
 This is not just a property of models of speech perception - "diminishing returns" is a central feature of the power law of learning (Anderson, 1982; Heathcote et al., 2000), and almost all associative theories of learning (e.g., from the animal learning literature) (Rescorla, 1988).
 This is not a huge problem, but given the ubiquity of diminishing returns in virtually all of learning, it begs the question as to whether this particular aspect of perceptual learning of speech really requires us to test it empirically, and if it needs an explanation,

+We agree.
+As we now clarify, diminishing returns are indeed well attested for learning across various domains.
+However, as the revised manuscript clarifies, the question we intend to address in the present study is precisely whether even the very rapid changes in speech perception that occur at rates much faster than what’s typically studied in learning paradigms (in a few trials) also exhibit this signature.

 * Line 314: "Each exposure block consisted of 24 /d/ and 24 /t/ trials,…" This didn't make sense to me at first - if it's a continua, how can you be sure what a /d/ or /t/ trial is.
 Later on it's clear to me that this is meant in a sort of mixture model way - first select which underlying phoneme it is, and then select (randomly) the observed VOT.
 But that's not clear yet.
 Might help to clarify that.

+Thank you---we can see how this was confusing.
+We added a brief clarification “… forming distributions over VOT”.
+The next paragraph then elaborates on this point.